subugoe/metrics-website/_posts/2017-03-20-metrics-at-oscibar17.markdown

 ref: news-oscibar17
 ---

-On 20 March 2017 a number of dedicated Open Science enthusiasts assembles at the Wikimedia offices in Berlin.
+ZBW organised this year's Open Science Barcamp on 20 March 2017.
+Nearly hundred open science enthusiasts assembled at Wikimedia offices in Berlin.
 In lively discussions we dealt with topics like MOOCs, Open Educational Ressources, Open Science practices and Alternative/Open Metrics (session list can be found in the [master etherpad](https://etherpad.wikimedia.org/p/barcamp_open_science_2017).

-Astrid Orth held a session about Open Metrics.
+\*metrics project manager Astrid Orth held a session on Open Metrics.
 In short during the discussion we delt with the following topics and ideas:
-- Should open metrics complement or substitute traditional metrics and how?
+  * Should open metrics complement or substitute traditional metrics and how?
-- Calculating more numbers is probably not the solution, transparency on the meaning and interpretation of numbers is needed.
+  * Calculating more numbers is probably not the solution, transparency on the meaning and interpretation of numbers is needed.
-- New metrics have a number of advantages over traditional, citation based numbers.
+  * New metrics have a number of advantages over traditional, citation based numbers.
-- Awareness-raising among researchers will also help in adopting open metrics.
+  * Awareness-raising among researchers will also help in adopting open metrics.

+The whole discussion can be found in the [session pad](https://etherpad.wikimedia.org/p/oscibar2017_session6).
 Expect some of answers on this over the next 2 years from the \*metrics project.

-More details can be found in the [session pad](https://etherpad.wikimedia.org/p/oscibar2017_session6)
+Here are some pictures from the Barcamp.

+The Open Science Radio conducted an <a href="http://www.openscienceradio.de/2017/03/20/osr066-open-metrics-with-astrid-orth-oscibar-en/">interview with Astrid Orth</a>.